 In regards to how the NSLP affects a student’s BMI, Hernandez et al. (2010) looked at a longitudinal data sample from low-income U.S. children who entered kindergarten in 1998 and eighth grade in 2007.
 These researchers found that “low-income girls who participated in the NSLP displayed a faster rate of change in their BMI over time compared with low-income girls who did not participate in the NSLP” (Hernandez et al., 2010 p.352).
 The authors found no statistical significance for boys who participated in the NSLP and those who did not (Hernandez et al., 2010).
 This study, however, was inconsistent with research done by Capogrossi and You (2015), who found that “those students entering the NSLP in fifth grade have a statistically significant increased probability of being overweight [regardless of their gender]” (p.990).
 Capogrossi and You also found that “students entering both programs in 8th grade have a statistically significant increased probability of being overweight and a decreased probability of being a healthy weight” (p.990).
 It appears that there may be some type of relationship between meal program participation and child weight based upon various “time-invariant” characteristics.

-As the literature suggested a statistical significance between students BMI and their participation in the NSLP, it becomes ever more urgent to make sure that the nutritional standards set by the federal government are meeting the needs of students.
+As the literature suggests that there may be a statistical significance between students BMI and their participation in the NSLP, it becomes ever more urgent to make sure that the nutritional standards set by the federal government are meeting the needs of students.
 With studies as recent as 2017 suggesting that severely obese children have a higher chance of ending up severely obese adults and with 57% of children projected to be obese by the time they are 35 years old, better understanding what students are consuming during the school day is imperative (Ward et al., 2017).